pytorch/pytorch/docs/source/jit.rst

 Python Functions and Modules
 ----------------------------
-Many Pythons global functions and their associated magic methods are supported in TorchScript.
+Many Python's `built-in functions <https://docs.python.org/3/library/functions.html>`_ are supported in TorchScript.
 The :any:`math` module is also supported, but no other Python modules (built-in or third party) are supported.